can3p/cl-journal/docs/index.md

 - *Which dialiect of markdown is supported?

-  My belief is that I support all formatting documented on (official page)[https://daringfireball.net/projects/markdown/].
+  My belief is that I support all formatting documented on [official page](https://daringfireball.net/projects/markdown/).
   Besides that you can refer to the posts you've already written with the client just by using their filenames and all these link will be converted to the links of relevant posts.
 Another addon is `{lj-user livejournal}` command that will